 For example, there are many types of rental properties, including single-family homes, townhomes, condos, apartments, and mobile homes.
 In addition to learning about these options for yourself, seek out other investors who have experience with them.
 Then they can share their perspectives with you as well.

 Be sure to research all your financing options before purchasing a property as well.
-Which one works best depends on where your down payment is coming from, how quickly you want access to those funds again, what kind of property investment might be appropriate, etc.
+Which one works best depends on where your down payment is coming from, how quickly you want access to those funds again, what kind of property investment might be appropriate, etc. When working with deeds it is important to hire the expertise of an attorney that specifically deals with deeds and their legalities to protect yourself.

 #3 Create a Financial Plan